 Credit Quality: The Fund invests primarily in investment-grade debt securities, but may invest up to 15% of its total assets in below investment-grade securities, commonly referred to as "high-yield" or "junk" bonds.
 For all securities other than mortgage-related securities, the Fund may invest in below investment-grade securities only if they are rated B or higher by Moody's, S&P or Fitch, or, if unrated, determined to be of comparable quality.
 For mortgage-related securities, the Fund may invest in securities of any credit quality, including those rated below B.

 Duration: The Fund's average duration, as calculated by the Subadviser, is normally equal to that of its benchmark, plus or minus two years.
-The duration of the Barclays Aggregate (U.S.) Bond Index as of December 31, 2013 was 5.55 years.
+The duration of the Barclays Capital Aggregate (U.S.) Bond Index as of December 31, 2014 was 5.55 years.
 Average duration is a weighted average of all bond durations in the Fund's portfolio, and is an approximate measure of the sensitivity of the market value of the Fund's holdings to changes in interest rates.
 If the Fund's duration is longer than the market's duration, the Fund would experience a greater change in the value of its assets when interest rates are rising or falling than would the market as a whole.
-The average duration of the Fund's portfolio was 5.49 years as of December 31, 2013.
+The average duration of the Fund's portfolio was 4.87 years as of December 31, 2014.

 Interest rate risk: As interest rates rise, the values of fixed income securities held by the Fund are likely to decrease and reduce the value of the Fund's portfolio.
 Securities with longer durations tend to be more sensitive to changes in interest rates and are usually more volatile than securities with shorter durations.
 For example, a 5 year average duration generally means the fixed income security will decrease in value by 5% if interest rates rise by 1%.
 Interest rates in the U.S. are at, or near, historic lows, which may increase the Fund's exposure to risks associated with rising rates.
-Additionally, rising interest rates may lead to increased redemptions and decreased liquidity in the fixed income markets, making it more difficult for the Fund to sell its fixed income holdings when the Subadviser may wish to sell or must sell to meet redemptions.
+Additionally, rising interest rates may lead to increased redemptions, increased volatility and decreased liquidity in the fixed income markets, making it more difficult for the Fund to sell its fixed income holdings when the Subadviser may wish to sell or must sell to meet redemptions.

 Credit risk: The issuer of a security owned by the Fund could default on its obligation to pay principal or interest or its credit rating could be downgraded.
 Likewise, a counterparty to a derivative or other contractual instrument owned by the Fund could default on its obligation.
 This risk may be higher for below investment-grade securities.